 The most common technique people employ to attempt this feat is only to give people what they want.
 Although listening to your people’s wishes and desires is vital to a manager, only doing what they want will not improve the organization or the morale of its members.
 Let’s clarify what caring for your people is and how to do it.

-Taking care of your people means making sure they have what they need to their job to the best of their abilities.
-What they need are physical things, like staplers or trucks, or psychological things like encouragement and praise.
+Taking care of your people means ensuring they have what they need to do their job to the best of their abilities.
+They need material things, like staplers or trucks, or psychological things, like encouragement and praise.
 They also need standards and a supervisor willing to hold them to the standard and encourage them to exceed it.
 People hate working for a bad organization.
 It is like playing for a losing team.
-Nobody is happy when the team is always losing!
+Nobody is happy when the team is consistently losing!

 In my experience, I have found most managers only focus on one or two of these aspects.
 They usually understand the need for the physical tools their employees need but fail to realize employees don’t need sleep pods in their workspace to be happy or any other number of incentives managers use to improve morale and performance.
-Please don’t misunderstand, many of these incentives are great and can help, but if the foundation of the organization is not strong, morale and performance of the organization will be poor, these things will only provide a temporary boost.
+Please don’t misunderstand; many of these incentives can help.
+Still, if the organization’s foundation is not strong, the morale and performance of the organization will be poor, and these things will only provide a temporary boost.
 They are a Band-Aid for problems.

 My final point is about momentum.
-If you are on a losing team with low morale and poor performers, but you are not in a position to hire or fire, don’t be afraid to start in one area and focus on it intensely until it is right.
+If you are on a losing team with low morale and poor performers but are not in a position to hire or fire, don’t be afraid to start in one area and focus on it intensely until it is correct.
 Once those things start to fall in place, you will be able to use the momentum to make other changes and improvements.
-If you implement the fun things too soon, you will lose when you start focusing on the harder work standards.
+If you implement the fun stuff too soon, you will lose when you start focusing on the more challenging work standards.
 Build a solid foundation on the core tasks and then move out from there.